ahnpj/soc-analyst-portfolio/labs/siem/splunk/Lab03-splunk-cyber-kill-chain-investigation/Lab03-splunk-cyber-kill-chain-investigation.md

 Cross‑referencing with VirusTotal and Hybrid Analysis showed the file was a Poison Ivy variant with MD5 `c99131e0169171935c5ac32615ed6261`.
 It was delivered via HTTP download and executed through a user interaction.

-📸 **Screenshot Placeholder:** Hybrid‑Analysis summary of malware behavior.

 ### Findings / Analysis

 Analysis confirmed that the malware was delivered through social engineering and web downloads, not email.
-This represents the **Delivery** phase of the Cyber Kill Chain, bridging reconnaissance and exploitation.
+This represents the **Delivery** phase of the Cyber Kill Chain.
+This bridges reconnaissance and exploitation.

 ### What I Learned

-I learned how threat intelligence enrichment enhances forensic findings within Splunk.
-Malware delivery mechanisms must be monitored for early warning signs, particularly HTTP downloads of executables.
-This maps to **Security+ Domain 1.2 (Compare and contrast attack types)** and **MITRE ATT&CK T1566 (Phishing)** for social delivery vectors.
+I learned how threat intelligence enhances forensic findings within Splunk.
+Malware delivery mechanisms must be monitored for early warning signs, especially HTTP downloads of executables.
+This maps to **Security+ Domain 1.2 (Compare and contrast attack types)** and **MITRE ATT&CK T1566** for social delivery vectors.

 </details>